This is my mum’s signature dish, prepared with a generous amount of love and devotion - and it always turned out absolutely delicious!

 - Give a good stir

-- Adjust the taste at this point
+- Adjust the taste at this point.
+Add more salt if needed

-- Cover the pan with a tea towel and then tightly close the lid
+- Cover with the lid

-- Cook under very low fire
+- Cook under a very low flame until done.

 - Cook until the meat is tender and the rice is cooked properly